DCHHV/dchhv.github.io/schedule/schedule.md

 Monthly HackerBoxes usually ship around the last day of the month.
 However, SAFE MODE HackerBox 0057 will ship a few days early (for both existing a new members) and should be received in time for DEF CON 28 SAFE MODE.
 We recommend ordering by July 22, but earlier is always better in light of recent postal delays."
 #### Bio
-Joseph Long (hwbxr) is the founder of HackerBoxes: the monthly subscription box for DIY electronics, computer technology, and hacker culture.
+Joseph Long (hwbxr) @HackerBoxes is the founder of HackerBoxes: the monthly subscription box for DIY electronics, computer technology, and hacker culture.
 He has extensive experience in technology R&D and is an attorney of technology law.
 A former member of the research faculty at Georgia Tech, Joseph is a licensed professional engineer, amateur radio volunteer examiner, past IEEE senior member and chair of multiple IEEE chapters.
 He has directed or contributed to numerous engineering projects in diverse technology areas including digital and embedded systems, medical devices, broadband communications, and information security.
 Joseph has provided engineering expertise to technology startups, Fortune 500 companies, NASA, various other government agencies, and research laboratories.
 He has also prepared and prosecuted hundreds of patent applications for technology leaders such as Google, Microsoft, IBM, AT&T, Cisco, and Boeing as well as technology startups and various university clients.
 * * *